 |Click For Best Price|

 If you’re looking for wonderful clean tones, but you’re trying to limit expenses, take a look at our Best Budget option – the Boss Katana 50 MKII.
-The clean voicing on this amp outclasses many much more expensive models, and as we’ve discovered, it does pretty much any style well, making this an incredibly versatile choice.
+The clean voicing on this amp outclasses many much more expensive models and, as we’ve discovered, it handles pretty much any style well, making this an incredibly versatile choice.

-Players who want the best clean amp out there, regardless of cost should look to our Editor’s Choice winner, the Fender ’65 Twin Reverb Neo.
-This has been the clean amp of choice for guitarists at the highest levels for 7 decades now, and to this day, there’s very few alternatives that can even hold a candle to it.
+Players who want the best clean amp out there, regardless of cost, should look to our Editor’s Choice, the Fender ’65 Twin Reverb Neo.
+This has been the clean amp of choice for guitarists at the highest levels for 7 decades now.
+To this day, there are very few alternatives that can even hold a candle to it.

-The Fender Pro Junior IV is about as simple as an amplifier gets.
-It has 15 watts of all tube power, generated by 2 x 12AX7 preamp tubes and 2 EL84 power tubes, supported by a solid state rectifier.
-The results, as you’ll read below, were staggering – so much that we named it our top pick for best small tube amp.
+The Fender Pro Junior IV (full review here) is about as simple as an amplifier gets.
+It has 15 watts of all-tube power, generated by 2 x 12AX7 preamp tubes and 2 EL84 power tubes, supported by a solid-state rectifier.
+The results, as you’ll read below, were staggering.
+So much so that we named it our Top Pick for Best Small-Tube Amp.
 We got beautiful cleans, a dynamic response, and tremendous pedal performance.

-In fact, we pushed the volume to about 2 ‘o’clock (8 on the dial) before we started to get any crunch at all, and of course, with 15 watts of tube power, it was very loud.
+In fact, we pushed the volume to about 2 o’clock (8 on the dial) before we started to get any crunch at all, and with 15 watts of tube power, it was very loud.

 We found the Pro Jr IV to be incredibly responsive, too.
 Even with volume maxed, we were able to avoid distortion by softening the attach and playing with a gentler touch.
 We were still able to keep the tones clean at max volume when playing hard by rolling back the volume on the guitar slightly.